apple/swift-async-algorithms/Sources/AsyncAlgorithms/AsyncAlgorithms.docc/AsyncAlgorithms.md

 # ``AsyncAlgorithms``

-**Swift Async Algorithms** is an open-source package of asynchronous sequence and advanced algorithms that involve concurrency, along with their related types.
+An open-source package of asynchronous sequence and advanced algorithms that involve concurrency, along with their related types.

 This package has three main goals: